godzilla5123/mobile-applications/README.md

 # mobile-applications

-All of my Mobile Application projects for 2021-2022
+This repo contains all of the projects I've made for my Mobile Applications course at Wayne Hills HS.